-The lack of transparency is a major problem.
+The lack of transparency is one of the major healthcare problems.
 The lack of cost transparency in the healthcare system is endemic.
-It all comes down to codes and the upcoding is the most common type of fraudulent activity reported.
+It all comes down to codes and upcoding is the most common type of fraudulent activity reported.
 It’s a widespread malady in the healthcare system because it is really hard to track down.
-If an insurance policyholder wants to find out the cost of medical procedures he had, it is very unlikely for him to get the concrete answer.
-The insurance companies are also business focused, they try to get good premiums from the employers but tighten the noose when required to pay back to insurance policyholders.
-This looks good for business but bad for consumers who solely depend on a system that is beyond their control.
+If an insurance policyholder wants to find out the cost of medical procedures he had, it is very unlikely for him to get a concrete answer.
+The insurance companies are also business-focused, they try to get good premiums from the employers but tighten the noose when required to pay back to insurance policyholders.
+This looks good for businesses but bad for consumers who solely depend on a system that is beyond their control.

 The high cost of prescription drugs